Saved: 51 Civil War Acres at Perryville

 As Kentucky’s largest battle, fought on October 8, 1862, Perryville proved a consequential scene.
 The battle swirled around this 51.5-acre tract, which was the last remaining unprotected property that made up the wartime farm of John Russell.
 It was where the remnants of the Union army were pushed back when the Confederates leaned into their advantage.
 But it was also where Union forces marched on their way to halt the Confederate advance on Dixville Crossroads.
 With reinforcements turning the tide, the Federals overtook the field and seized victory.

-Surrounded by land already owned by Perryville Battlefield State Park, this property is a connective puzzle piece that will allow visitors to furthermore engage with the consequential actions that unfolded upon it — especially once fully integrated into the park.
+Surrounded by land already owned by Perryville Battlefield State Historic Site, this property is a connective puzzle piece that will allow visitors to furthermore engage with the consequential actions that unfolded upon it — especially once fully integrated into the park.
 In recognizing the tract’s ability to expand meaningful interpretation, the National Park Service’s American Battlefield Protection Program stepped in to support this preservation effort, which, in turn, increased the value of each donor dollar.

 The Trust continues to imagine a more complete battlefield park at Perryville, exhausting every potential resource and collaborating with new and longtime partners to make each preservation opportunity come to fruition.
 But of our most valuable assets, the Trust’s members remain an integral part of our preservation efforts at not only Perryville, but at battlefields peppered throughout the United States!